radius-project/docs/docs/content/tutorials/new-app/index.md

     ```

    {{< alert title="💡 Kubernetes mapping" color="info" >}}
    Radius Environments map how Applications "bind" to a particular platform.
-Earlier we saw that the Application compute was set to `kubernetes` and the namespace was set to `default-myapp`.
-This means that the container resources were deployed to the `default-myapp` namespace in the Kubernetes cluster where Radius is installed.
+Earlier we saw the Application compute was set to `kubernetes` and the namespace was set to `default-myapp`.
+This means the container resources were deployed to the `default-myapp` namespace in the Kubernetes cluster where Radius is installed.
 Visit the [Kubernetes mapping docs]({{< ref "/guides/operations/kubernetes/overview#resource-mapping" >}}) to learn more.
    {{< /alert >}}

 ## Step 4: Run your application